|

 Many petrol stations in Europe have self-service pumps where you can pay with a card and fill up at any time.
 The motorways have 24/7 petrol stations, but be careful when driving around rural areas as opening hours are limited.

-I noticed that they are open from early morning, around 7 am, to midday, closing for lunch and then opening again at 3ish till about 7 pm.
-Sundays, sometimes Mondays, and holidays, you’ll find them closed.
+I noticed they are open from early morning, around 7 am, to midday, then close for lunch, and reopen at 3ish till about 7 pm.
+Sundays, sometimes Mondays, and holidays, youโ€™ll find them closed.

 So fill up where and when you can!